mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 *Note:*

-- *The stability of the selected variables can be extracted from the `perf()` function, similar to the example given in the PLS-DA analysis (Section 3.4).*
+- *The stability of the selected variables can be extracted from the `perf()` function, similar to the example given in the PLS-DA analysis (Module 3).*

 ## Sample plots  {#diablo:result:sampleplot}